A recent study has found that sperm may help to heal mouth ulcers. So, if you’re suffering from a mouth ulcer, don’t be afraid to give it a try!

 While the exact cause of mouth ulcers is unknown, they are often linked to emotional stress, injury to the mouth, acidic foods, and poor oral hygiene.

-While there is no cure for mouth ulcers, there are treatments that can help to reduce their duration and severity.
-One home remedy that is sometimes used to treat mouth ulcers is sperm.
+Although mouth ulcers cannot be cured, there are treatments that can help to reduce their duration and severity.
+Occasionally, sperm is used to treat mouth ulcers as a home remedy.

 Sperm contains a number of nutrients that may help to promote healing, including zinc and protein.
 In addition, some people believe that the alkaline nature of sperm may help to neutralize the acids that contribute to mouth ulcers.